valentindimov/recur/README.md

 ## License
 Copyright (c) 2025 Valentin Dimov

-This project is licensed under the MIT license, see [LICENSE](./LICENSE).
+This project is licensed under the zero-clause BSD license, see [LICENSE](./LICENSE).